V0lk3n/V0lk3n.github.io/writeup/HeroCTFv5/HeroCTFv5-SystemCollection.md

 As we can understand, from the description, we need to come back to YouTrack.
 And as we understand, with the title we need to login as admin.

-> Note : Of course, at the first time of login as "dev" on YouTrack, you should already have tried to login as admin with those generic password.
+> Note : Of course, at the first time of login as "dev" on YouTrack, you should already have tried to login as admin with those generic passwords.
 In fact, you already know that the username is admin, but the password isn't.

 So let's look in our backup.
 As we remember the `welcome.txt` note, Dave has done some settings change on YouTrack, and the backup files shouldn't be all the same.